How to create full Windows memory dumps

 More information

 (!)
 The generated memory dumps will be of considerable size (e.g. 4 GB).
 It is recommended to split the file into 2 GB archives.
-See Splitting Files to Send to Acronis Customer Central .
+See Splitting Files to Send to Acronis Support .

-An Acronis Customer Central representative will provide you with a link to upload the files to Acronis FTP.
+An Acronis Support representative will provide you with a link to upload the files to Acronis FTP.
 See also Uploading Files to Acronis FTP Server .